jnz/KalorieKalman/README.md

 Note: this requires tracking your consumed calories (for example with MyFitnessPal) and body mass (for example with a Bluetooth enabled scale).

+Download the data from the CSV app and extract the resulting `.zip` file.
 Place the `.csv` files in the `matlab` folder and run in MATLAB the `estimateTDEE.m` script.

 Contributing